emerald-legacy/jigoku/docs/ability_dsl.md

 Effects are used inside `persistentEffect` and `*lastingEffect`.
 They are factories — call them with arguments, pass the result to `effect:`.

+The authoritative list lives in `server/game/effects.ts`.
+Tables below cover the common cases — when an effect you expect is missing, grep that file.

 ### Skill modifiers (card)

 | Effect | Description |